ebloc/ebloc-broker/README.md

 **On the console, use:**

-You can also create your Ethereum account inside your `geth-client`.
-Here your Keystore File` will be created with root permission, `eBlocWallet` will not able to unlock it.
+You can also create your Ethereum account using `geth-client`.
+Here your keystore file will be created with root permission and `eBlocWallet` will not able to unlock it.

 ```bash
 > personal.newAccount()